-2.25 Loan commitments
+2.24 Loan commitments

 Loan commitments provided by the Group are measured as the amount of the loss allowance (calculated as described in Note 2.3).
 The Group has not provided any commitment to provide loans at a below- market interest rate, or that can be settled net in cash or by delivering or issuing another financial instrument.
 For loan commitments the loss allowance is recognised as a provision.
-However, for contracts that include both a loan and an undrawn commitment and the Group cannot separately identify the expected credit losses on the undrawn commitment from those on the loan component, the expected credit losses on the undrawn commitment are recognised together with the loss allowance for the loan.
+However, for contracts that include both a loan and an undrawn commitment and the Group cannot separately identify the expected credit losses on the undrawn commitment are recognised together with the loss allowance for the loan.
 To the extent that the combined expected credit losses exceed the gross carrying amount of the loan, the expected credit losses are recognised as a provision.

-2.26 Prepayments
+2.25 Prepayments